richardtynan/jPhone/README.md

 jPhone
 ======

-Complete mobile phone stack implemented in Java.
+See jPhone-0.5/doc/GettingStarted.pdf for details on how to use the project.

 =======

-See <jPhone-0.x>/doc/GettingStarted.pdf for details on how to use the project.